Offshore Trusts for Entrepreneurs

 Co-founder and investor disputes are the most common.
 A former co-founder who left the company early may claim a larger equity share.
 An investor may allege misrepresentation in fundraising materials.
 A board member may file a derivative action.
 These claims name the entrepreneur individually and can survive the entity structure.

 Product and contract claims that exceed insurance coverage create personal exposure if the entrepreneur personally guaranteed the obligation or if the entity is under-capitalized.
-A customer who suffers significant harm from a product defect may pursue both the company and its founder.
+A customer who suffers substantial harm from a product defect may pursue both the company and its founder.

 Employment and regulatory claims can name the founder individually.
 Wage and hour violations, discrimination claims, and certain tax obligations reach the responsible person, not just the business entity.

-Timing the Structure Around an Exit
+Timing the Trust Around an Exit

 Entrepreneurs who wait until an acquisition or buyout is underway face a narrower window.
 Funding a trust while actively negotiating a sale is not automatically fraudulent, but the timing will draw scrutiny if a creditor later challenges the transfer.
 The stronger position is to have the trust established and funded with initial assets well before the exit process begins.
 Sale proceeds then flow into an existing, seasoned structure rather than a newly created one.